RobotLocomotion/spartan/README.rst

     https://github.com/RobotLocomotion/director/#dependencies

-We require Ubuntu 16.04, you may install a non-conservative set of dependencies for Director by running the following script::
+We **only support Ubuntu 16.04**, you may install a non-conservative set of dependencies for Director by running the following script::

     sudo ./setup/ubuntu/16.04/install_prereqs.sh

 Make sure your submodules are up to date.
 From the top-level directory run::
-    scripts/bin/setup_submodules.sh
+    git submodule init
+    git submodule update

 You should avoid adding the ``--recursive`` flag to the git submodule command, since Drake will automatically manage its recursive submodules at build time.